 Managing patient information, billing records, treatment histories, prescriptions, and the host of other data that are generated by medical facilities requires sophisticated computer systems and people who know how to use them.
 There are whole associate’s, bachelor’s, and master’s degrees dedicated to teaching people how to securely manage sensitive and private medical data.

-According to The Bureau of Labor Statistics, medical information techs usually have associate’s degrees.
-Although there is no legal requirement for licensure in this field, employers prefer credentialed workers because of the highly sensitive nature of the data in question.
+Medical information techs usually have an associate’s degree.
 Becoming a health information tech requires knowledge in database security, healthcare information standards, medical terminology, and clinical classification and coding systems.

 - Clean and sterilize instruments and medical equipment, and tidy examination rooms.